Secular Library Classification

 - 006. Classifications

-There are icons and a simple six primary colors (rainbow) code to help remember the cues and navigate the system more swiftly than having to read and interpret the numerical coding, which is easier to learn than the Dewey and Library of Congress call number codes.
+The SLC collation has icons and a simple six primary colors (rainbow) code to help remember the cues and navigate the system more swiftly than having to read and interpret the numerical coding on the library shelves, which is easier to learn than the Dewey and Library of Congress call number codes.
 There have been a couple of thesis papers written by library professionals requesting a signage/icon system for the library shelving systems, but because the subsisting systems lack of a reliable collation, such signage are near impossible to implement.
-The SLC offers the solution to the problems that the library professional describe.
+The SLC offers the solution to the problems that the library professional describe, but the libraries have to convert to the SLC for it to work correctly.